Islandora-Labs/islandora_awesome/README.md

 * [Islandora Porcus](https://github.com/ajstanley/islandora_porcus) (N/A) - Developed for the first Islandora Camp Developer's Track workshop and refined at subsequent camps.
 On the surface, Porcus is a module that will take text and translate it to pig latin.
 Check under the hood and you will find a heavily commented training tool that presents the basics of module development for Islandora and provides a handy reference for how the various parts interact.
 Created For Islandora Camp NY 2013.
 * [Islandora Meme Solution Pack]() (N/A) - Created for Islandora Camp Colorado 2014 in order to provide a framework to learn how to query solr in Islandora.
 * [Piggy Back](https://github.com/ppound/islandora_piggyback) (N/A) - An extension for the Porcus module with additional demonstrations and tools.
 Created for Islandora Camp CA 2014.
+* [Islandora Dev 101](https://github.com/mjordan/islandora_dev101) - Not a module containing executable code, but a text for a 2 or more hour workshop on Islandora 7.x-1.x development.
+Aimed at people who have some expeience developing in PHP but not necessarily experience with Drupal.

 ### Other